AlexHartog/beer_explorer/README.md

 ## Description
 This backend provides a RESTful API through Django Rest Framework.

+## Current state
+The backend provides a basic RESTful API to create, modify and delete beers and beer checkins.
+Due to a deadline to be live on the 1st of January, the focus was on getting the functionality ready.
+Over the coming period, code quality will be improved.

 ## Setup

 Create .env file in the root of the project and add the following variables: